arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupResource.md

 #### `spec.download.id: string`

-ID of the ArangoDB backup to be downloaded
+ID of the ArangoDB Backup to be downloaded.

+Field is immutable.

 Required: true